darrylwest/coffee-shop-locator/README.md

 Given more time, here are some enhancements that I would make:

 * Database Integration to redis/mongo or MySQL
-* Docker Containerization to enable scaling
+* Docker Containerization to enable scaling and make function and integration tests more robust
 * Mobile Integration to test mobile app
 * Swagger Definitions to help fully define the API
-* Functional Tests to automate end-to-end testing of the API

 ## License